junxit/us-congress-bills-116/metadata.md

 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Introduced in House
 - 2019-01-16 — Referred to the House Committee on Education and Labor.
+- 2019-03-06 — Committee Consideration and Mark-up Session Held.
+- 2019-03-06 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 28 - 20.
+- 2019-07-11 — Placed on the Union Calendar, Calendar No. 112.
+- 2019-07-11 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+116-150.
+- 2019-07-11 — Reported (Amended) by the Committee on Education and Labor.
+H. Rept.
+116-150.